elle-the-dev/git-gopher/README.md

 sudo ./uninstall.sh
 ```

-To install manually, you can add the project directory to your `$PATH`
+To install manually, add the project directory to `$PATH`

-With or without the install script, to use the command aliases, the following definitions need to be added to your `.bashrc`, `.zshrc` or configuration file for whichever Unix shell being used.
+With or without the install script, to use the command aliases, the following definitions need to be added to `.bashrc`, `.zshrc` or whichever configuration file is appropriate for the Unix shell being used.

 ```
 alias gg="gg-menu"